 How to Protect Your Job Against the Machines

 It’s tough to think of the threat the next wave of automation is posing the jobs market.
-Whereas the last great wave was beneficial to the office place in developed countries, it decimated manufacturing.
-Manufacturing jobs by the millions moved to developing countries like China, India and Bangladesh to become part of global supply chains.
-Though the previous wave of automation hit blue collar workers in the Midwest and Rustbelt states hard, the next wave is color blind.
+Whereas the last great wave was overwhelmingly beneficial to the office place in developed countries, it decimated manufacturing.
+Manufacturing jobs by the millions moved to developing countries like China, India, and Bangladesh to become part of global supply chains.
+Though the previous wave of automation hit blue-collar workers in the Midwest and Rustbelt states particularly hard, the next wave is color blind.
 Also, it won’t care about ethnicity.

-Making small, long-term investments in one’s professional development with an eye to the future is paramount if most workers want to continue generating income consistently for the coming decades.
+Making small, long-term investments in one’s professional development with an eye to the future is paramount if most workers want to continue generating income on a consistent basis for the coming decades.